dfeng/blog/_posts/2014-12-25-copenhagen.md

 ---

 It was Christmas Eve, our last day in Copenhagen.
 The weather was being commendably consistent in its disinterest towards the drizzle of tourists remaining in the town.
-We were hungry and without options, as the Danes are not as resourceful as the Chinese, the great businessmen who never close on holidays but who unfortunately lack much presence in Scandinavia.
+We were hungry and without options, as the Danes are not as resourceful as the Chinese -- the great businessmen who never close on holidays but who unfortunately lack much presence in Scandinavia.

 This doesn't happen very often, but the French saved the day that day.